Marrying a Citizen of Ethiopia? How to Get a Green Card for Your New Spouse

 Obtaining Documentation of a Valid Marriage in Ethiopia

 If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into Ethiopia’s requirements for legal marriage.
-Public information on Ethiopia’s marriage requirements are hard to come by.
-For an introduction, see the information gathered on Ethiopian law by the U.N.
-High Commission for Refugees.
+Public information on Ethiopia’s marriage requirements are hard to come by, so you may need to hire a local attorney.

 After the marriage ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, the Dominican Republic included, and will reject your marriage certificate if it doesn't come from the proper source.
 Check the State Department’s "Country Reciprocity Schedule" to get further details on what documents from Ethiopia it considers valid.
-(Choose Ethiopia from the menu, then scroll down the page to the sections on “Documents” and look for “Marriage Certificates.”)
+(Enter "Ethiopia," then scroll down the page to the sections on “Documents” and look for “Marriage Certificates.”)

 Obtaining Documentation of a Valid Marriage in the United States